 Score at Level III or above on End-of-Course tests for English I, U.S. History, Biology, Civic & Economics, and Algebra I, or within one standard error of measurement.

 Additional support is in place to address individual needs and circumstances.
-For more information about the standards, check the DPI InfoWeb at http://www.ncpublicschools.org or call 1-919-807-3769.
+For more information about the standards, check the North Carolina Department of Public Instruction at www.ncpublicschools.org or call 1-919-907-3450.